-Monitoring involves scanning social networks using keywords and reporting antisemitic content, such as posts, photos, pictures and antisemitic tweets.
-The organization currently monitors six leading social networks: Facebook, Instagram, Tiktok, Twitter, VKontakte and YouTube.
+Monitoring antisemitic content involves scanning the various social networks using keywords and reporting antisemitic posts, photos, videos, and tweets.
+FOA currently monitors six leading social networks: Facebook, Instagram, Tiktok, Twitter, VKontakte and YouTube.

-These programs all have a core theme: creating opportunities for both the younger and older generations to meet each other and share experience/knowledge to fight antisemitism.
+Our activities all share a core theme: creating opportunities for young and old Israelis and non-Israelis, Jews and non-Jews to meet each other and share experience and knowledge to fight antisemitism.

-Raising awareness about the phenomenon of bullying in the online space, and promoting discourse around human rights and minorities, pluralism and tolerance, especially among adolescents and young people.
+We further aim to raise awareness about online bullying and promote the discourse around human rights, minorities, pluralism and tolerance, especially among adolescents and young people.